 In more recent years, a few weeks before Christmas when I had a free day before my university exams, my mom and I would decorate the house.
 I did the tree and distributed extra ornaments in various bowls and vases while my mom put up other decorative figurines and cards.
 We would drink egg nog and listen to Michael Bublé’s Christmas and Justin Bieber’s Under the Mistletoe (i.e., the definitive Christmas albums of the 21st century) back-to-back while occasionally peering out the window at the snow-covered yard.

 None of those traditions really exist anymore.
 Presents are opened on Christmas Eve so there’s no excitement when I wake up on the 25th, and like Irving Berlin I can only dream of a white Christmas.
-Since next weekend is already the first week of advent, I decided to put the Christmas tree today, but as my mom is on vacation we couldn’t do our usual tag-team decorating job.
+Since next weekend is already the first week of advent, I decided to put up the Christmas tree today, but as my mom is on vacation we couldn’t do our usual tag-team decorating job.
 Our giant tree in Canada was falling apart for years, so we threw it away before moving along with its classic 90s-style tree skirt.
 The new tree is too small for all of our ornaments and its attached lights don’t allow for a lit-up star to go on top.

 I didn’t really notice these minor differences the last two Christmases.
 In 2014 we lived in my grandma’s house and it felt like a vacation Christmas.
 Last year we were moving into my mom’s house and the decorations were just hastily put up in between all the building of furniture.
 This year I was really getting into the Christmas spirit, belting out both Mariah Carey and the Biebs’ parts in “All I Want for Christmas is You (SuperFestive!)” so loudly it scared the cat (and probably the neighbours), until I suddenly realised my future Christmas traditions would never ever be the same as what I grew up with.
 It was one of those crushing moments that comes along with becoming an adult.
 I decided to open a beer and spent the rest of the tree-decorating session crying about my lost childhood(/studenthood).